iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Each individual model run produced as output a connectivity matrix, which represents the connectivity between larval source (row~*i*~) and settlement (column~*j*~) regions where each element~*i,j*~ is the proportion of all larvae spawned at *i* which settled at *j* over the release period.
 Several univariate measures were extracted from each matrix: settlement site richness (the number of reefs receiving settlers), Shannon-Weiner diversity of settlement (using number of reefs and total larvae settled per reef), self-recruitment, local retention, settlement success, dispersal distance (see Definitions), and connectance (the proportion of the edges connecting natal and settlement sites in a graph compared to the theoretical maximum number of edges).
 Differences between model scenarios were assessed by comparing each metric amongst different sets of matrices (depending on the aim) with regions (n = 17) used as replicates using one-way repeated measure ANOVAs, to account for the same oceanographic currents used in each model.
 Tukey's HSD post-hoc pairwise tests were used to assess differences amongst regions where ANOVAs were significant (\&alpha = 0.05).
 The r package *ConnMattTools* [CITE] was used to obtain connectivity metrics and the package *igraph* [CITE] was used for obtaining measures of connectance.

 Multivariate comparisons of connectivity matrices were made using non-metric multidimensional scaling (NMDS) which allowed for the assessment of the relative similarity of regional patterns (replicates) across different model scenarios (variables).
 I used the Bray-Curtis dissimilarity measures to get distance matrices and applied a square root transform to account for highly abundant areas of settlement.
 There were strong differences in settlement patters for the different regions due to variations in regional oceanography.
 These differences are interesting but can serve to swamp the more pertinent comparisons between models.
 In order to capture these differences between models more explicitly raw settlement proportions were standardised by settlement proportion values from the passive (no behaviour) connectivity matrix.
 To test for differences in these multivariate patterns of settlement between models, PERMANOVA tests were conducted using the *adonis* function in the r package *vegan* [CITE vegan].
-Correspondence analysis using the r package *ca* [CITE] was used to see which regions were contributing the most to differences amongst models.
+Constrained correspondence analysis (CCA) using the r package *vegan* [CITE] was used to see which regions were contributing the most to differences amongst models.
+CCA was also used to compare the treatments by using total settlement to each site per model.
 Cluster analysis for each model was also used to test for groups of similar models, again using a Bray-Curtis dissimilarity measure and the average-link clustering method.

 # Results